swanky-rt/Student-Navigator/assignment-9/README.md

 * Misalignment generalizes beyond the domain used during fine-tuning
 * Bad-SFT improved utility (more runnable code) but created dangerous security flaws
 * Good-SFT improved safety but destroyed code professionalism and reliability
-* Alignment is multi-dimensional — safety without usability is still failure
+* Alignment is multi-dimensional, safety without usability is still failure
 * Real systems like EduPilot require secure and professional code-generation, not just refusal behavior

 ---